When people think about the size of a phone they tend to think in screen sizes, but really it’s the overall dimensions that matter most.

 Not sold on any of the above?
 If you can stretch to something slightly bigger you might want to consider the Wileyfox Swift 2, which combines a great metal design with a low price, but is let down slightly by its battery and the low light performance of the camera.

-The Wileyfox Swift 2 Plus is also a 5-inch phone and one with exactly the same dimensions and a similar (and similarly metal) look.
-The main difference is that with the plus you get 32GB of storage rather than 16GB, and 3GB of RAM rather than 2GB, and of course it comes at a higher price as a result.
+The Wileyfox Swift 2 Plus is also a 5-inch phone and one with exactly the same dimensions as the Swift 2 and a similar (and similarly metal) look.
+The main difference is that with the Plus you get 32GB of storage rather than 16GB, and 3GB of RAM rather than 2GB, and of course it comes at a higher price as a result.

-All three of these phones are budget options, and all three come highly recommended if size isn’t your main concern, and with the exception of the Pixel 2 they’re all budget handsets as well.
+All of these phones come highly recommended if size isn’t your main concern, and with the exception of the Pixel 2 they’re all budget handsets as well.

 - Size no object?
 Check out the best phones in the world